-Home » What is HDMI CEC
+Home » Technology » What is HDMI CEC

 What is HDMI CEC

-One remote for all your equipment — what is HDMI CEC and how to connect it?
-You have a whole set of media equipment at home, from a TV to a couple of players — then you are familiar with the situation of finding the right remote control.
-The solution to this problem is quite simple and you may not even have to buy anything extra.
-All thanks to HDMI CEC technology on your TV.
+If you have a whole set of media equipment at home, from a TV to a couple of players, you are familiar with finding the proper remote control.
+The solution to this problem is quite simple, and you may not even have to buy anything extra—all thanks to HDMI CEC technology on your TV.

 HDMI CEC — What It Is and How It Works